-Alpha-fetoprotein (AFP) can also be called alpha-fetoglobulin, alpha-1-fetoprotein or alpha fetal protein, it is glycoprotein which is 591 amino acids long, with a molecular weight of 70KD and contains a carbohydrate moiety.
+Alpha fetoprotein (AFP) can also be called alpha fetoglobulin, alpha-1-fetoprotein or alpha fetal protein, it is glycoprotein which is 591 amino acids long, with a molecular weight of 70KD and contains a carbohydrate moiety.
 AFP is most abundantly produced during fetal and neonatal development by yolk sac, liver and in small amounts through the gastrointestinal tract.
 The serum concentration levels of AFP rapidly decrease after birth and by the second year only trace quantities are usually detectable.

 Elevated levels of serum AFP have been reported in several malignant diseases (for example primary hepatocelluar carcinoma and non-seminomatous testicular cancer).
 In addition, elevated serum concentrations have also been identified in patients having other noncancerous diseases such as acute viral hepatitis, ataxia telangiectasia, neonatal hyperbilirubinemia and hereditary tyrosinemia.
-AFP is usually measured in pregnant women in majority of cases through the analysis of amniotic fluid or maternal blood, this is a helpful test for measuring a subset of developmental abnormalities.
+Alpha fetoprotein is usually measured in pregnant women in majority of cases through the analysis of amniotic fluid or maternal blood, this is a helpful test for measuring a subset of developmental abnormalities.

 - Alpha-foetoprotein (AFP): A multi-purpose marker in hepatocellular carcinoma.
 Clin Chim Acta.
 (2016) 463: 39-44.
 Review.
 Sauzay C., et al.